cephasteom/zen-docs/docs/docs/instruments/index.md

 * `d`: amplitude envelope decay.
 In seconds.
 * `s`: amplitude envelope sustain level.
 0 - 1.
 * `r`: amplitude envelope release.
 In seconds.
+* `curve` : set curve of attack, decay and release portions of envelope.
+Either 'lin' or 'exp'.
+Default 'lin'.
+* `curvea` : set curve of attack portion of envelope.
+Either 'lin' or 'exp'.
+Default 'lin'.
+* `curved` : set curve of decay portion of envelope.
+Either 'lin' or 'exp'.
+Default 'lin'.
+* `curver` : set curve of release portion of envelope.
+Either 'lin' or 'exp'.
+Default 'lin'.
 * `pan`: stereo placement. -1 - 1.
 Is mutable.
 * `channel`: the channel the synth is routed through.
 Streams default to separate channels so this parameter can usually be omitted.
 See channel effects and routing below for further implications of this parameter.